seung-lab/cloud-volume/README.md

 * parallel - True/False/(int > 0), If False or 1, use a single process.
 If > 1, use that number of processes for downloading
    that coordinate over shared memory.
 If True, use a number of processes equal to the number of available cores.
 * delete_black_uploads - True/False.
 If True, issue a DELETE http request instead of a PUT when an individual uploaded chunk is all zeros.
 This is useful for avoiding creating many tiny files, which some storage system designs do not handle well.
+* green_threads - True/False.
+If True, use the gevent cooperative threading library instead of preemptive threads.
+This requires monkey patching your program which may be undesirable.
+However, for certain workloads this can be a significant performance improvement on multi-core devices.

 ### CloudVolume Methods